AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-2-create-a-push-campaign.md

 # Lesson 2 - Create a push campaign

-In this lesson, you will put on your marketing hat on and will dive into Adobe Journey Optimizer.
+In this lesson, you put on your marketing hat on and dive into Adobe Journey Optimizer.

-First you will log into Journey Optimizer and review the profile and the related profile attributes that were created when you registered on the Fréscopa website during lesson 1.
+First you log in to Journey Optimizer and review the profile and the related profile attributes that were created when you registered on the Fréscopa website during lesson 1.

-You will then create a push notification.
+You then create a push notification.
 Push notifications are used to keep app users informed, even when they are not using the app, but also to reengage them with the app.

-In exercise 2.3, you will create a push campaign and send a push notification to your own device.
+In exercise 2.3, you create a push campaign and send a push notification to your own device.

 ## Learning Objectives